echoreader/vibefit.blog/content/blog/what-is-the-best-homemade-makeup-remover.md

 The consensus among skincare professionals I spoke with: **homemade makeup removers can be highly effective when formulated properly and used correctly**.

+> Love clean beauty?
+Discover more with [Cruelty‑Free Cosmetics Brands List](https://vibefit.blog/cruelty-free-brands-cosmetics-list/) — ethical picks for your routine.

 Optimizing Your Routine for Long-Term Skin Health
 -------------------------------------------------